-In exceptional circumstances the council will agree to settle a claim or potential dispute upon the termination of employment by way of a compensation payment.
-This is agreed by an officer panel comprised of the Head of Human Resources, the Monitoring Officer and the Executive Director Finance and Resources (or their delegates).
-In the case of Chief Officers or in any cases where the proposed total payment is £100,000 or more, the Chief Executive may approve the severance package where the package has been recommended by the Appointments and Remuneration Panel.
+In exceptional circumstances, the council will agree to settle a claim or potential dispute upon the termination of employment by way of a compensation payment.
+In this situation, an officer panel comprised of the Head of Human Resources, the Monitoring Officer and the Executive Director Finance and Resources (or their delegates) will review a business case prepared by the relevant Chief Officer.
+While the officer panel will scrutinise the business case and may endorse it, make recommendations regarding it or advise against it, the final decision will remain with the relevant Chief Officer.

+In the case of Chief Officers, other than those who report to the Executive Leadership Team, and in any case where the proposed total payment is £100,000 or more, the Chief Executive may approve the severance package where the package has been recommended by the Appointments and Remuneration Panel.
 The Council's External Auditor is also consulted about any potential offers to Chief Officers.
 Compensation packages in excess of £100,000 which relate to the Chief Executive will be referred to Policy, Resources & Growth Committee.

-Note: This Statement of Pay Policy will operate subject to any requirements regarding exit payments pursuant to the Enterprise Bill and the Small Business, Enterprise and Employment Act 2015 and associated Regulations.
+Note: This Statement of Pay Policy will operate subject to any requirements regarding exit payments imposed pursuant to the Enterprise Act 2016 and the Small Business, Enterprise and Employment Act 2015 and associated Regulations.